-Products from animals reared, transported and slaughtered under the RSPCA Assured scheme can be labelled with the scheme's food label: 'RSPCA Assured'.
+Products from animals reared under the RSPCA Assured scheme can be labelled with the scheme's food label: 'RSPCA Assured.'
 Use of the RSPCA Assured name and mark are strictly subject to RSPCA Assured membership, traceability, licence fee and artwork approval.

-Membership of the scheme is subject to an annual fee and successful assessment, as well as risk-based monitoring visits by Farm Livestock Officers from the RSPCA's Farm Animals Department.
+Membership of the scheme is subject to an annual fee and successful assessment, as well as monitoring visits by Farm Livestock Officers from the RSPCA's Farm Animals Department.